Skip to main content

 Troubleshooting

 Two apps can’t listen on the same port.
 Give each app its own port and configure your source accordingly.
+For Scope, set SCOPE_PORT before launching to move both UDP and HTTP off the default 8000.

 Verify both machines are on the same subnet.
 Replace localhost / 127.0.0.1 with the target machine’s actual LAN IP.
 Check firewalls on both ends.